Here’s how it all got started.

 2015 to the Present:

-- In the near future North Lawndale Works will launch.
-This is an Old St. Pat's campaign to network and provide new jobs for Cara Chicago and the North Lawndale Employment Network graduates who face significant barriers to employment such as prior court involvement, limited education, past struggles with substances, etc.
+North Lawndale Works has launched.
+This is an Old St. Pat's campaign galvanizing congregation members to network and provide sustainable, entry level jobs to graduates of Cara Chicago and the North Lawndale Employment Network.
+The opportunities are specifically for people facing significant barriers to employment such as prior court involvement, limited education, past struggles with substances, etc.

-- The North Lawndale Athletic and Recreation Association will commence as an initiative to provide excellent safe, sustainable recreational opportunities to North Lawndale's young people.
+The North Lawndale Athletic and Recreation Association is in formation to provide excellent, safe and enjoyable recreational opportunities to North Lawndale's young people ages 6 to 18.

-Consultants, laborers, committee members, donors, advocates, activists and well wishers, both male and female, young and old, from North Lawndale, Old St. Pat's and beyond cross neighborhood, economic, religious , age and political boundaries to shared their time, talent treasures and prayers in the name of kinship.
+In short, consultants, laborers, committee members, donors, advocates, activists and well wishers, both male and female, young and old, from North Lawndale, Old St. Pat's and beyond cross neighborhood, economic, religious , age and political boundaries to share their time, talent treasures and prayers in the name of kinship.
 We are working hard to bring about our mutual transformation.